 - Meet with the President often to report the progress of his or her objectives.
 Make sure that the objectives are carried out in a timely fashion.

 - Meet with the President Elect to review the minutes of the last Board meeting within 30 days after the meeting to evaluate the status of assignments.

-- Shall serve as Vice Chairman of the Convention Committee to become familiar with the duties for the following year.
+- Shall serve as Vice Chairman of the Conference Committee to become familiar with the duties for the following year.

 - Have at each meeting a copy of “Roberts Rules of Order Revised” and “Parliamentary Procedures at a Glance” (or similar work), and be conversant with the Rules of Order.